Brandon Hagel Game Preview: Lightning vs. Stars

 Hagel Season Stats Insights

-- In nine of 24 games this year, Hagel has scored a goal, and he has one game with multiple goals.
+- Hagel has netted a goal in a game nine times this season in 25 games played, including multiple goals once.

-- Hagel has a point in 15 games this season (out of 24), including multiple points seven times.
+- In 15 of 25 games this year, Hagel has recorded a point, and seven of those games included multiple points.

-- Hagel has had an assist in a game 11 times this season over 24 games played, with multiple assists in two games.
+- In 11 of 25 games this year, Hagel has had an assist, including two games with multiple assists.

-- Hagel has an implied probability of 58.2% to go over his point total based on the odds.
+- Hagel's implied probability to go over his point total is 58.8% based on the odds.

-- There is an implied probability of 41.7% of Hagel going over his assist prop bet, considering the moneyline odds.
+- Hagel has an implied probability of 42.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.